 New One gives students the tools to think deeply, critically, and creatively about these topics and what they can teach us about the ways our lives are connected "beyond borders."
 Inspired by the social advocacy focus of New College's academic programs, the program grapples with the core question: how do we imagine responsible global citizenship and build a more equitable and just society?

 New One offers up to eight interdisciplinary small-class seminars annually.
-In the first semester, students accepted into the program select one out of four half-credit courses that introduce key concepts and analytic frameworks in the scholarly study of food, language, digital technology, community art or another current issue.
+In the first semester, students accepted into the program select one out of four half-credit courses that introduce key concepts and analytic frameworks in the scholarly study of food, language, digital technology, science, art or another current issue.
 In the half courses offered in the second semester, students have the opportunity to deepen their understanding of contemporary questions that arise within each of the four topics.
 Students may select any one of the four second semester courses on offer, either continuing the same theme from first semester or exploring a new course topic.

 New One courses meet for 3 hours each week.
 A portion of those sessions will occasionally be allocated to "Learning Labs."
 All students in the program come together in these Learning Labs to engage in joint activities and explore issues that are common to the four topics.
 Both in seminars and Learning Labs, students will experience a variety of ways of learning (through, for example, guest lectures, group work, workshops, field trips to local community organizations, and panels of senior students sharing their experience and insights).